Germany – Gesellschaft mit beschränkter Haftung (Gmbh)

 A German GmbH name can be in any language and it will need to end with the suffix GmbH.
 Having submitted the name of your company to us, we obtain approval from the Handelsregister.
 We can then reserve and hold your proposed company name for up to ten days.

-It is a requirement that a German GmbH must have a registered agent and a registered address where all official correspondence will be sent.
+It is a requirement that a German GmbH must have a registered address where all official correspondence will be sent.
 This is provided as part of our incorporation service.

-A German company requires only one person to act as a shareholder, shareholders may be of any nationality and corporate entities are allowed, there is a no upper limit to the number of shareholders.
-Shareholder names are filed on the public register.
+A German company requires only one person to act as a shareholder, shareholders may be of any nationality and corporate shareholders are permitted.
+There is a no upper limit to the number of shareholders.

 The standard authorised share capital requirement for a GmbH is €25,000.
 With an ordinary GmbH, the minimum share capital is €25,000 and it must be divisible into shares with a minimum face value of €100.
 It is possible to form a mini GmbH (UG Company) which has a lower paid-up share capital.
 Please visit UG companies for more information.